mozilla/releases-comm-central/taskcluster/docs/parameters.rst

 Overview
 --------

-See the Firefox taskgraph parameters documentation.
+See the gecko_taskgraph parameters documentation.

 Comm Push Information
 ---------------------